 What is Ascending Triangle?

-The ascending triangle pattern represents a rising trend pattern that implies a flat top with higher lows and shows the beginning of a bullish trend.
+The ascending triangle pattern represents a rising trend that implies a flat top with higher lows and shows the beginning of a bullish trend.

 As a result, the sellers sit back, and buyers aggressively approach the market.
 Therefore, continuation or reversal, whichever the case may be, the market has to offer many profitable opportunities after this pattern.
-However, it is advisable to always look out for other patterns as the market is unpredictable.
+However, it is advisable to always look for other patterns as the market is unpredictable.

 Traders often get confused between rising wedges and ascending triangles as they both are not very commonly spotted.
 So it is essential to understand both to differentiate between them.